-Always be kind to an addict
+Always be kind to someone with an addiction

-Always be consistent with an addict
+Always be consistent

-Try to be predictable with an addict
+Try to be predictable

-Show unconditional love or concern to an addict
+Show unconditional love or concern

-Support an addict's process of change
+Support the process of change

-Do it the addict's way
+Do it their way

-Seek information on where the addict can get help
+Seek information on where to get help

 Always let an addict know your limits